How to Use DeepSeek in VS Code: The $2/Month AI Coding Assistant Setup Guide

 The $2/month figure is not marketing — it is based on real-world usage tracking.
 Here is how the maths works:

-DeepSeek's API pricing (as of early 2026) is approximately:
+DeepSeek's API pricing (as of May 2026, post V4 launch) is:

-In a typical coding day, I make roughly 50-100 chat interactions and receive several hundred autocomplete suggestions.
-This translates to approximately 200,000-400,000 tokens per day in combined input and output.
-At DeepSeek's pricing, that is roughly $0.05 to $0.10 per day, or $1.50 to $3.00 per month.
+In a typical coding day, I make roughly 50–100 chat interactions and receive several hundred autocomplete suggestions.
+That works out to approximately 200,000–400,000 tokens per day in combined input and output.
+With caching, my actual DeepSeek bill comes in around $0.05 to $0.10 per day, or $1.50 to $3.00 per month.

 If you use the local Ollama method, your cost is literally zero (beyond the electricity to run your GPU).
 The trade-off is that you need capable hardware and the local models are slightly less powerful than what the API provides.